Balwant Singh (footballer): Churchill Brothers

 After barely getting any playing time with Salgaocar, Balwant signed for the defending I-League champions Churchill Brothers on 9 July 2013.
 He made his debut for the club in the league on 5 October 2013 against Mumbai in a game in which he started and played 57 minutes in a 2–0 win.
-He then scored his first goal for the club five days later on 10 October 2013 against Rangdajied United in the 27th minute to equalize for Churchill Brothers as the match ended 1–1.
+He then scored his first goal for the club five days later on 10 October 2013 against Rangdajied United in the 27th minute to equalise for Churchill Brothers as the match ended 1–1.
 He scored a brace for Churchill Brothers in the league on 2 November 2013 against United SC to give his team an early lead, however, that lead would not last as the club went on to lose the match 2–3.
 On 29 April, Balwant was named Indian player of the season for his goal-scoring feat during the season.